 OSTicket: The technology behind InstaShop’s customer support service

 We choose to use OSTicket.
-OSTicket comes in two flavors:
+OSTicket comes in two flavours:

-- Self hosted.
+- Self-hosted.
 You download and install the software yourself.
-OSticket give access to the support forums, but essentially you are on your own.
-This is not for the faint hearted.
+OSticket gives access to the support forums, but essentially you are on your own.
+This is not for the faint-hearted.
 You will need access to development skills.
-One significant benefit; Self hosted OSTicket is free to use.
+One significant benefit; Self-hosted OSTicket is free to use.